pnp/blog/content/post/struggling-with-using-spfx-on-sharepoint-2016-let-me-help.md

     ```

 -   Immediately before I used the type \"any\" for a variable.
 This
-    seemed necessary when I couldn\'t find a type that PnP was using
+    seemed necessary when I couldn't find a type that PnP was using
-    (maybe I didn\'t look hard enough):
+    (maybe I didn't look hard enough):

     ``` {.lia-code-sample .language-javascript}
     /* tslint:disable-next-line:no-any */​
     ```

--   Immediately before any line that just didn\'t fit TSLint\'s max line
+-   Immediately before any line that just didn't fit TSLint's max line
     length (I think it is 120, but my configuration is ignored, so I am
     not sure what it is):